 One method is to use garlic.
 Garlic has incredible antibiotic qualities and can prevent bacterial infection.
 The sulfuric compounds within it will help fight the infection and will also minimize inflammation.

 - To use garlic in aiding with an abscess you can simply chew on a fresh piece of a clove.

 - You can also crush the clove and dab it onto the area.

 When you find a bump on the roof of your mouth it may get you worrying.
-Just remember that most of the time they are nothing serious.
+Just remember that most of the time it is nothing serious.
 Therefore, the pain can be treated while healing takes place.
-If there is every any doubt, see your physician to at least ease your mind.
-Otherwise, try out some of these helpful tips.
+But if you have a hard bump on roof of your mouth, small bump on roof of your mouth, or painful bump on roof of your mouth that persists for three weeks or longer, see your doctor to at least ease your mind.
+Otherwise, try out some of the helpful tips mentioned above.